Syria's Internet back up after day-long blackout

 Activists called the Internet outage an intentional move to aid countrywide military operations.

-Data from Google Inc, Akamai Technologies Inc and Renesys showed that Internet traffic started flowing to and from Syria shortly 1400 GMT on Wednesday, after stopping shortly before 1900 GMT on Tuesday.
+Data from Google Inc, Akamai Technologies Inc and Renesys showed that Internet traffic started flowing to and from Syria shortly 1400 GMT(10:00 a.m.
+EDT) on Wednesday, after stopping shortly before 1900 GMT(03:00 p.m.
+EDT) on Tuesday.

 "It is the status quo ...
 Everything looks the same as before the Internet came down," said Jim Cowie, chief technology officer at Renesys, a U.S. firm that tracks global web traffic.